docker-library/official-images/stackbrew/README.md

 Stackbrew is a web-application that performs continuous building of the docker standard library using docker-brew.

+## Install instructions

+1. Install python if it isn't already available on your OS of choice
+1. Install the easy_install tool (`sudo apt-get install python-setuptools` for Debian/Ubuntu)
+1. Install the python package manager, `pip` (`easy_install pip`)
+1. Run the following command: `sudo pip install -r requirements.txt`
+1. You should now be able to use the `brew-cli` script as such.

+### Deploying stackbrew

+These additional instructions are necessary for the stackbrew application to function.

+1. Install sqlite3 (`sudo apt-get install sqlite3` on Debian/Ubuntu)
+1. Create the /opt/stackbrew/repos (`mkdir -p /opt/stackbrew/repos`) folder.
+2. Run the `create_db.py` script (`python create_db.py`)
+3. Edit `config.json` appropriately to your needs.
+4. If you're using the `push` option, you will need to have a valid `.dockercfg` file in your HOME directory.
+5. You can start the application with the command `python app.py`

 ## Builds

 Builds are performed regularly and pushed to the public index.